Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 ## How does it work?

 Here we go in details how the magic of the configuration file translates to the actual code.
-This chapter is more technical and is dedicated to developers and users who simply want to know more about SWF.
+This chapter is more technical and is dedicated to developers and users who simply want to know more about SWP.
 The configuration file is read both by the frontend and backend and is parsed by each of them during their respective building time.

 ### Backend